theExperienced/MetalApp/README.md

 Metal App

-The app to get you hooked on Metal, go on, venture inside.
+An 'Android' app to get you hooked on Metal, go on, venture inside.